jcs-elpa/turbo-log/README.md

 1. Region select a variable
 2. `M-x turbo-log`

-This package only has one command `turbo-log`.
-I would recommend you bind this command to a keymap.
+I would recommend you to bind command `turbo-log` to a keymap.

 ```el
 (define-key [your-mode-map] (kbd "[key]") #'turbo-log)